REGION: Sipi Falls, Bugisu FARM: Sipi Falls Coffee Project FARMER: Co-Op

 VARIETAL: SL 14 + SL 28 ALTITUDE: 1500 - 2500 M PROCESS: WashedROAST: Medium

 This year’s new crop brings out a clean, smooth and balanced cup.
-It offers flavors of green apple, cocoa and lemon verbena with a creamy chocolate body and subtle malice acidity.
+It offers flavors of cacao, lemon verbena, and green grape.

 The name Sipi Falls originated from a Sabiny word ‘Sep’ which literally means water falling from the mountain.
 Located in Eastern Uganda, on the slopes of Mt.
 Elgon, Sipi falls sits a few kilometers away from one of Uganda most breathtaking National Parks, prime territory for growing of Arabica coffee due to its high altitude which goes above 2,000 mbsl, generous soils, and abundance of natural waterfalls and streams.
 The region is home to Sabiny Tribe who voyaged from Ethiopian highland through the rift valley region in Kenyan and eventually settling at the slope of Mt.
 Elgon, Uganda.

 Coffee growing was introduced in this region way back in 1920 by the Catholic missionaries.
 In 1936, the first coffee nursery was established in Sipi Parish just few meters from the current Kawacom Super eco-friendly wet mill.
 And that marked the beginning of the startling Arabica coffee from this region.
 Sitting on 8,535 hectares of land 8,847 Ugandan small holder farmers are currently working to produce high quality Arabica Coffee under Kawacom Sustainability scheme.